Recycling your paper cups

 Below are further details of how to recycle your paper cups.

 Instore: A number of high street stores offer cup recycling.
-For instance you can take your used paper cup to any Costa Coffee store nationwide, any size of cup or any brand, for it to be recycled.
-Simply leave your empty cup on the surface area by the instore bin or hand it to a barista and Costa will take care of the rest.
+For instance, you can take your used paper cup to any Costa Coffee or McDonalds nationwide, any size of cup or any brand, for it to be recycled as well as a growing number of Starbucks, Pret A Manager and Caffe Nero stores.

 ACE UK Bring Banks: ACE UK owns and manages a network of 430 Bring Banks covering 112 local authorities across the UK.
 You can take your used paper cup to any of the Bring Banks and then they will be delivered to ACE UK's reprocessing facility for recycling.
 Bring Banks are usually situated next to bottle banks in in major retail parks.